Electric Magnetic Field Generation | White Paper

 Accuracy and reliability

-During the field calibration process, relationships are recorded between the measured field levels and the power levels measured on the output ports of the directional couplers positioned behind the RF power amplifiers.
-During the test, after the field probe is removed from the chamber, the control software “replays” the power levels using the directional coupler’s forward and reflected power data.
+The field calibration process involves recording the relationships between the measured field levels and the power levels on the output ports of the directional couplers placed behind the RF power amplifiers.
+When executing the test and after removing the field probe from the chamber, the control software uses the directional coupler’s forward and reflected power data to replay the power levels.

 Identification of error sources in an immunity setup